 Pools & Spas

-Swimming or playing in water that is contaminated or high in natural toxins can cause illness, which is why the Snohomish Health District regulates pool water quality and safety features in Snohomish County.
-We conduct routine inspections at parks, hotels, athletic clubs, apartment complexes, and schools, including:
+The Snohomish County Health Department regulates water quality and safety features for pools and spas.
+We conduct routine inspections at parks, hotels, athletic clubs, apartment complexes, and schools in Snohomish County.

-- Investigating injuries and complaints of illness or unsanitary conditions at all public facilities
+- Investigates injuries and complaints of illness or unsanitary conditions at public facilities

-- Reviewing plans for new and remodeled public swimming pools and spas
+- Reviews plans for new and remodeled public swimming pools and spas.

 - Shower thoroughly before entering the water.